jia1/jia1.github.io/content/posts/react-hook-form-validations.md

 draft: false
 tags: ["react"]
 ---
 Feeling a little abashed about [leaving a bug unresolved for the day](https://github.com/opengovsg/FormSG/pull/6087), but I want a break and keep the team posted.
-And I also want to share what I have learnt.
+And I also want to share what I've learnt.
 However, if you know what's the problem with my commit, please don't hesitate to reach out!

 Back to the main learning point I'm trying to share: In [the pull request above](https://github.com/opengovsg/FormSG/pull/6087), look at the first screenshot.
 The first screenshot was supposed to depict a form field that has gone through the validation function despite being untouched.
 Based on my understanding of the mockups I was given, this was the intended behaviour.